oVirt/ovirt-site/source/release/4.0.2/index.html.md

  - [BZ 1358136](https://bugzilla.redhat.com/1358136) <b>[LOGGING] /var/log/ovirt-engine/ui.log is growing at a rate of 16mb/second</b><br>This update prevents UI exceptions from repeatedly spamming the remote /var/log/ovirt-engine/ui.log after subsequent occurrences of the same error.
 Each remote operation is an HTTP request and consumes network resources.<br><br>Any uncaught exception in the Administration Portal or User Portal is compared to the last one, and only logged remotely if it's not the same.
 All occurrences are still logged on the web browser.
  - [BZ 1361255](https://bugzilla.redhat.com/1361255) <b>UI plugin API: allow executing certain actions while the plugin is loading</b><br>Background:<br><br>UI plugin API performs requested actions only if the given plugin is either initializing (within UiInit callback) or in use (within other callbacks).<br><br>This means all API actions are no-op while the plugin is loading, e.g. before the plugin calls the ready() function that triggers the UiInit callback. <br><br>Feature:<br><br>Allow following API functions to be executed also while the plugin is loading:<br><br>- loginUserName<br>- loginUserId<br>- ssoToken<br>- engineBaseUrl<br>- currentLocale<br><br>Above functions are considered "safe to call while loading" as they have no visual or other side effects on WebAdmin UI.<br><br>Reason:<br><br>Let UI plugins call above functions within their init code, e.g. before the plugin calls ready() to signal that it's ready for use.<br><br>Result:<br><br>Plugins able to call above functions within their init code.

 ##### Team: Integration

  - [BZ 1290073](https://bugzilla.redhat.com/1290073) <b>engine-setup should warn users running within hosted engine to set to maintenance</b><br>Feature: <br>Warn users to set system into global maintenance mode before running engine-setup. <br><br>Reason: <br>Data corruption may occur if the engine-setup is run without setting the system into global maintenance.<br><br>Result: <br>The user is warned and the setup will be aborted if the system is not in the global maintenance mode, if the engine is running in the hosted engine configuration.
- - [BZ 1340810](https://bugzilla.redhat.com/1340810) <b>4.0 engine-backup should hide reports backup/restore</b><br>Feature: <br><br>engine-backup --mode=restore does not restore reports db/conf even if found in backup.<br><br>Reason: <br><br>In 4.0 Reports is not packaged/supported anymore. engine-backup of 4.0 supports restoring a 3.6 backup, which might include Reports data.<br><br>Result: <br><br>If Reports db dump is found in a backup, engine-backup notifies the user that it will not be restored, and does not restore Reports db/conf.

 #### VDSM